dgusoff/blog/send-receive-text-messages-ms-flow/readme.md

   ![alt text](https://raw.githubusercontent.com/dgusoff/blog/master/send-receive-text-messages-ms-flow/body_value.png "Body Value")

   Next we'll copy that text and use it to generate our expected body schema for the HTTP Trigger.
-Put the Flow in edit mode, open up the HTTP trigger, click "Use smaple payload to generate schema", and paste in the text from the Body variable:
+Put the Flow in edit mode, open up the HTTP trigger, click "Use sample payload to generate schema", and paste in the text from the Body variable:

-  (body_schema_trigger)
   ![alt text](https://raw.githubusercontent.com/dgusoff/blog/master/send-receive-text-messages-ms-flow/body_schema_trigger.png "Body Schema Trigger")